dymek91/mtlConverter/README.md

 # mtlConverter
-Convert SC .mtl files to get advantage of custom shaders in CryEngine and save manual work.
+Convert Star Citizen .mtl files to get advantage of custom shaders in CryEngine and save manual work.

 **Requirements:**